AlexsLemonade/OpenPBTA-analysis/analyses/sample-distribution-analysis/00-README.md

 `01-pbta-analysis-5` is a script written to perform the initial analyses on the PBTA dataset (as discussed in [issue #5](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/5)).
 This script produces TSV files containing the counts and percentages of samples across each unique cancer type, and the types sorted in order of descending expression at each unique brain location.
 `02-multilayer-pie.R` is a script written to produce an interactive treemap and multilayer pie chart representing the distribution of samples across broad histologies, short histologies, and tumor types.

+ The interactive treemap can be found [here](alexslemonade.github.io/OpenPBTA-analysis/histology-treemap.html).
+ The interactive, multilayer pie chart can be found [here](alexslemonade.github.io/OpenPBTA-analysis/histology-pie.html).

 ## Folder structure

 The structure of this folder is as follows: